unist-analytics/monitoring/README.md

 Just repeat step 5 by passing any *.R file as argument with full path and it will execute as expected.

 In my case: R CMD BATCH E:\opencode\output\CBR_code.R and hit ENTER

+Finally CBR_code.rout file will be stored in E:\opencode\output\ directory.
+But you can choose any directory based on your preference.